timeplus-io/docs/docs/install.md

 # Install

-## Timeplus Enterprise in the cloud{#timeplus-cloud}
+## Timeplus Enterprise in the cloud{#cloud}

-The quickest and easiest way to get started with Timeplus to sign up a free account at the fully-managed [us.timeplus.cloud](https://us.timeplus.cloud).
+The quickest and easiest way to get started with Timeplus is to sign up a free account at the fully-managed [us.timeplus.cloud](https://us.timeplus.cloud).

 You just need to sign up with Google or Microsoft Single Sign-On, or create a new username and password.
-Then create a new workspace and start your streaming journey.
+Then create a new workspace and start your streaming analytics journey.

-## Timeplus Enterprise on-prem{#timeplus-self-hosted}
+## Timeplus Enterprise self-hosted{#self-hosted}

-Customers can install Timeplus Enterprise with high availability and scalability using bare metal installer or the official Timeplus Kubernetes Helm Chart.
+Customers can install Timeplus Enterprise with high availability and scalability in own data center or cloud account, using the bare metal installer or the official Timeplus Kubernetes Helm Chart.
 [Contact us](mailto:info@timeplus.com) to learn more.

 ## Timeplus Proton, the core engine{#proton}